 Patterns use filepath.Glob internally,

 see filepath.Match for

-/dir/foo but does not match
+- does not match

-/ is ignored.
-A leading
+/ is ignored, a leading

-pattern at the root directory. (
+/ anchors the pattern at the root directory.

 /bin/bash but does not match